Frank ThomasFrank Edward Thomas

 Even in the context of one of the greatest offensive ages in the history of the game, Frank Thomas’ numbers are staggering.

 One combination, however, stands out: No other man in baseball history has strung together seven straight seasons of 20-plus homers, 100 RBI, 100 walks and a .300 average.
 Not Ruth, not Gehrig, not Williams.

 Born May 27, 1968 in Columbus, Ga., Thomas starred in both baseball and football in high school but went undrafted in his first year eligible for the MLB Draft in 1986.
 Thomas then enrolled at Auburn University with the intention of playing football, and the 6-foot-5, 240-pound tight end caught three passes as a freshman that fall.

 But Thomas still yearned to play baseball and starred for Auburn in 1987, hitting .359.
-He played for the United States team in the Pan-Am Games that summer, but was injured playing football in the fall.
+He played for the United States team in the Pan-Am Games that summer, then was injured playing football in the fall.

 From that point on, Thomas was a baseball player.